musios-app/support-act/README.md

 ...
 ```

-## Get the script
+## Start using Support Act

-[1] Get the latest release of [GP support act](https://github.com/musios-app/gp-support-act/releases) from GitHub in the [`gp-support-act`](https://github.com/musios-app/gp-support-act) repository.
+[GP support act](https://github.com/musios-app/gp-support-act/releases) is maintained in GitHub in the [`gp-support-act`](https://github.com/musios-app/gp-support-act) repository.

-[2] Download the ZIP file and unzip the contents
+1. Download the ZIP file and unzip the contents
+2. Make your copy of `gp-support-act.applescript`

-[3] Open `gp-support-act.applescript` in Apple's "Script Editor" application (double click the file)
+3. Open your copy in Apple's "Script Editor" application

-[4] Configure the script for your environment
+4. Configure the script for your environment (see below)

-[5] Run the script
+5. Run the script

-### Configure the Script
+### Configuration: your script for your environment

 The script is written in AppleScript and is intended to be easy to modify to your environment and needs.

 Change the "Configuration" section at the top.
-There are examples and comments to help you.
+There are examples and comments.

 The utility scripts are the second half of the file.
 You can modify these if you need to, but they are intended to be general-purpose.